FriendlyNeighborhoodShane/MinMicroG/README.md

 You can pass update.sh several perl-style regexes as arguments to only download specific files.
 You can pass build.sh a specific pack's conf name instead of all to build only the specific pack.

+If you have the Java SDK and openssl tool installed, the update script will dump the signing certificates of all downloaded APKs and repo jars to resdl/util/certs.
+It will compare all future downloads with those certs, and in case of any signature errors or mismatches, will warn you.

 To build your own custom pack, refer to custom-pack.md in the conf directory.

 ### Credits